MaastrichtU-CDS/ids-healthai-patient-similarity-py/README.md

+# :warning: :warning:

+This repository ended up being used as the basis for the algorithms both for server and worker for the IDS solution for the HealthAI demo.
+It's trully a proof-of-concept.
+Implements kmeans (v6/Aiara), statistics (v6/Aiara), and neuralnet (TNO/Maarten).

+However it does not handle multiple users, multiple tasks at the same time, authentication, etc.

 # Patient similarity backend
 This repository contains the logic for the Federated Learning implementation through IDS for patient similarity with TNM data.
 Neural net training should also be possible :construction:.
-Different algorithm to collect stastics should be feasible to implement.
+Different algorithm to collect statistics should be feasible to implement.
 This is a proof-of-concept.

 The code in this repository needs the [Federated Learning Data App](https://gitlab.com/tno-tsg/data-apps/federated-learning) combined with a [TSG Core Container](https://gitlab.com/tno-tsg/core-container) to work.